timurguvenkaya/near-rust-macros-library/README.md

 ```
 ## Usage

 All contracts and macros come with their __README.md__ file explaining the usage.
 If you want to combine different macros, you must add their names into `require` attribute macro.
 If a particular macro adds a new field to a struct, that new field has to be initialized with `init_macro` in the constructor.
 You can find all available macro names below.
-Please note that the project is in the __alpha__ stage; hence you need to pull it directly from Github to use.
+Please note that the project is in the __alpha__ stage; hence you need to pull it directly from Github to use (there is no deployed create yet).

 - Access Control Macro: __Access__
 - Pausable Macro: __Pausable__